-The unit classes differ in terms of the use of income, the issuing surcharge, the currency of the unit value including use of currency hedging transactions, the management fee, the custodian fee, the fee for the investment consultancy or asset management companies, the performance fee, the Distributor, the minimum investment amount, or a combination of these characteristics.
+The unit classes may differ in terms of the use of income, the issuing surcharge, the currency of the unit value, including use of currency hedging transactions, the flat-rate fee, remuneration for managing derivative transactions and securities for derivative transactions, the Distributor, the minimum investment amount or a combination of these characteristics.
 Unit classes shall be listed individually in the Sales Prospectus and in the annual and semi-annual reports.
 The characteristics of the unit classes are described in detail in the Sales Prospectus and the annual and semi-annual reports.
 For details of the ways in which the unit classes of the Fund may differ, see Section 16 "Units", subsections "Issue and redemption of units" and "Issue and redemption prices", Section 17 "Management fees and other costs" and Section 19 "Calculation and use of income; financial year".